fungiwnl/knowledge/software-engineering/ios/fastlane.md

 # Fastlane

 Fastlane is an open resource toolchain that simplifies both Android and iOS deployment.
-In particular, it provides the great benefit of simplying codesigning for iOS, which has historically been a personal pain to manage with some  CI set ups.
+In particular, it provides the great benefit of simplying codesigning for iOS, which has historically been a personal pain to manage with CI platforms that don't do all the work for you (i.e buddybuild, bitrise).

 ## Pre-requiresites

 - Apple developer account

 ## Set up